Waste Too Wet to Hot Compost

 What does ‘too wet’ for hot composting mean?

-You have more water in the food waste than energy (calories/heat) available to evaporate the water as hot steam.
+You have more water in the food waste than energy (calories/heat) available to evaporate the moisture as water vapour.
 If you do not balance a wet mix, the waste will not get above 40°c, it will turn smelly and a lot of leachate will drain from the base.

 Is my waste 'too wet' for hot composting?